nvw1/exe_orientation_Q/README.md

 ##### Debugging locally
 To debug a `django` project run `python manage.py runserver` with DEBUG set to True in `local.py` to start a native django development server.
 This comes with the Django's stack-trace debugger, which will present runtime failure stack-traces.
 For more information, see [Django's documentation](https://docs.djangoproject.com/en/2.0/ref/settings/).

+#### Configuration of Django connection to SQL database.
+In the path: exe_orientation_Q/deploy_django_to_azure/settings you can find a file called base.py there is a standard database configuration where the variable <b> DATABASES</b> can be edited to connect to a specific sql database.